Cars driving past ASU Los Angeles Campus at night

 • Wasserman Media Group

 All of the same tuition, fees, and scholarships apply.
-Furthermore, participants in the L.A. program are eligible for scholarship awards through the Pay It Forward program.
+Furthermore, participants in the L.A. program are eligible for special funding through the Pay It Forward program.
 More information on this program can be found here.

 ASU Programs exist to help subsidize some of the cost of living, including a subsidized housing program that can be billed to student accounts and a discounted Student LA Metro U-pass available at a discounted rate.

-Students accepted into the program will pay all standard tuition and fees required by their enrollment at ASU Law and are eligible for financial aid through the law school.
+Students participating in the program will pay all standard tuition and fees required by their enrollment at ASU Law.
 The same tuition, fees, and scholarships apply to students participating in the L.A. program.

 If you are petitioning for Arizona residency, please note that leaving Arizona for this program may negatively impact your petition for residency.
 Once you have obtained residency, participating in this program will not result in a review of your residency status.

-Law Students in L.A. have access to the Herald Examiner Building, which was newly renovated and reopened in August 2021.
-The building is centrally located in downtown L.A..
-Students have access to study spaces, meeting & conference rooms, kitchens, printing options, and supplies.
+Law Students in L.A. have access to the Herald Examiner Building, which was renovated and reopened in August 2021.
+The building is centrally located in downtown L.A.
+Students have access to study spaces, meeting and conference rooms, kitchens, printing options, and supplies.
 Remote library access includes live research assistance with the ability to send and scan resources.
 Career Services are available by virtual appointment, as well as through Atlas.
-Academic Services & Financial Aid have the same policies and procedures in place for students participating in the L.A. program and are available remotely.
+Student Services and Financial Aid have the same policies and procedures in place for students participating in the L.A. program and are available remotely.